Banco Azteca: Early years and the 2000s

 In 2002, Mexican businessman Ricardo Salinas Pliego decided to create a banking institution focused on the country's underbanked segment.
 A year earlier, he had applied to the Ministry of Finance and Public Credit for an operating license, which was finally granted in March 2002.
 Banco Azteca officially began operations on 30 October of that year.

 The institution was created using the geographical presence of the group, thanks to the Elektra stores, a retail chain of Grupo Elektra.
 By 2003, Banco Azteca had more than 800 branches in these stores, eight independent contact points and 96 modules in various third-party channels.
 In the same year, the bank signed an agreement with the National Workers' Housing Fund Institute (INFONAVIT) to provide mortgage services.

 In 2004, Banco Azteca entered the insurance sector with the creation of Seguros Azteca.
 In the same year, it began offering bank loans to small farmers and launched the Empresario Azteca initiative to finance small and medium-sized enterprises.
 In 2005, it became the first Mexican bank to operate internationally, opening branches in Panama and launching the Azteca Card.

-After sponsoring the Mexican national football team in 2007, it ventured into the markets of Guatemala, Honduras and Argentina, and opened branches in Brazil and Peru the following year.
+After sponsoring the Mexico national football team in 2007, it ventured into the markets of Guatemala, Honduras and Argentina, and opened branches in Brazil and Peru the following year.
 In 2009, it began operations in El Salvador.